Xilinx/mlir-air/AIRRtDialect.md

 Global metadata for the module

-This op contains a region containing airrt.partition_metadata ops, which give information about the partitions in the module.
+This op contains a region containing airrt.segment_metadata ops, which give information about the segments in the module.

 There is one of these per module.